 - A report informing policy actions on skills for the automotive sector;

 Pilot on fair and equal data sharing for cooperative, connected and automated mobility

 The pilot aims toprove the concept of a possible solution that can help improve fair and undistorted competition, particularly on equal access for all market participants (in particular SMEs) to in-vehicle data using a shared data platform.
-The third workshop on this pilot took place on 23 June 2020 in an online format and brought around the table 29 experts.
+The fourth workshop on this pilot took place on 8 October 2020 in an online format and brought around the table 29 experts.
 The workshop was an opportunity to gather feedback from participants on the final outcomes of the pilot and it covered, among others, the following topics: